simov/grant/README.md

 ## Tests

-Each test in the test folder is based on an API or feature of gatekeeper rather than TDD or BDD based tests, we simply verify whether the authentication succeeds and we get a response from the API about the API information rather than Authentication information.
+Each test in the test folder is based on an API or feature of guardian rather than TDD or BDD based tests, we simply verify whether the authentication succeeds and we get a response from the API about the API information rather than Authentication information.

 Each API based test will require something of the likes: